Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

 \end{remark}

-\begin{proof} We remind the reader that the prime $'$ always denotes differentiation with respect to $\alpha_{j}$.
-We begin by considering the second line of \eqref{diffid}.
-Taking into account $\alpha_{m}=-(\alpha_{1}+\ldots+\alpha_{m-1})$, we insert \eqref{zkas} into \eqref{yas} and make use of the explicit formula \eqref{pinf} for $P_{\infty}(z)$.
+\begin{pf*}{Proof of Proposition~ \ref{prop}} We remind the reader that the prime $'$ always denotes differentiation with respect to $\alpha_{j}$.
+We begin by considering the second line of (\ref{diffid}).
+Taking into account $\alpha_{m}=-(\alpha _{1}+\cdots+\alpha_{m-1})$, we insert (\ref{zkas}) into (\ref{yas}) and make use of the explicit formula (\ref{pinf}) for $P_{\infty }(z)$.
 Straightforward calculation then gives

 where we introduced